RicardoGarciaRodenas/TAC-access-charge-for-freight-rail-transport/README.md

-# Code and experiments of the paper "Modeling freight rail transport access costs:  economic and environmental perspectives"
+# Code and experiments of the paper "A model for pricing freight rail transport access costs: economic and environmental perspectives"

 Authors: